In this article:

 3. Use inositol supplements

-Studies suggest consuming 1.2 g of DCI daily (9) and 4 g of MYO.
-However, you must consult your doctor for the suitable dosage.
+Myo-inositol can help improve metabolism and D-chiro-inositol can aid in reducing testosterone levels.
+(6)(7)(8) Studies suggest consuming 1.2 g of DCI daily (9) and 4 g of MYO.
+However, you must consult your doctor for a suitable dosage.

 4. Consume folic acid